ahi-dev/ahi-app-examples/Web/README.md

 Therefore Authenication is left as an exercise for the developer in this example, and we will focus on Authorization.

-**Please ensure that you have a valid Multiscan token prior to continuing.**

-If you do not have a token please contact AHI via your primary contact to arrange.

 ## 2. Initialize Scan